-Innovative therapies available in the MUSC cath lab include ASD closures, percutaneous valve repair and alcohol septal ablation for hypertrophic cardiomyopathy.
-Adrian VanBakel, MD, PhD leads a comprehensive program for Congestive Heart Failure with transplantation.
+The Division of Cardiology continues to grow rapidly, adding new faculty and programs, while maintaining the commitment to outstanding patient care, education and research.
+Innovative therapies available in the MUSC cath lab include ASD closures, left atrial appendage occlusion, renal nerve denervation, percutaneous valve repair, LDL aphoresis and alcohol septal ablation for hypertrophic cardiomyopathy.
+Adrian VanBakel, MD, PhD leads a comprehensive program for Congestive Heart Failure and transplantation.
 The Division is active in the implantation of LVADS, led by Jennifer Peura, MD; systolic heart failure, led by Michael Craig, MD and diastolic heart failure, led by Michael Zile, MD.
 A unique state-wide network is in place for research and clinical management of these patients.

 Dr. Christopher Nielsen leads the MUSC interventional cardiac program.
 He has conducted a large number of clinical trials and has introduced an impressive number of new interventional techniques to MUSC.